Lydia Cecilia Hill: Courtship

-Sometime in 1937, robbers broke into Mayfair Court and stole £5,000-worth of jewellery from Cissie's bedroom; this brought the affair with the Sultan into the public eye.
+Sometime in 1937, robbers broke into Mayfair Court and stole £5,000-worth of jewellery from Hill's bedroom; this brought the affair with the Sultan into the public eye.
 Descriptions of the stolen items were published, and it was disclosed that two of them were inscribed, "With all my love, S.I."
-S.I. was Sultan Ibrahim, but Cissie's personal life had been private, and local rumour had invented an Indian maharajah to account for the Hill family's rise in fortune and for the building of Mayfair Court by a resting dancer in 1934.
-The publicity embarrassed the family, and Cissie's mother Florence Hill told a Press reporter that "Lydia" had gone into hiding under medical care due to shock at public attitudes, and that they knew no maharajah.
+S.I. was Sultan Ibrahim, but Hill's personal life had been private, and local rumour had invented an Indian maharajah to account for the Hill family's rise in fortune and for the building of Mayfair Court by a resting dancer in 1934.
+The publicity embarrassed the family, and Hill's mother Florence Hill told a Press reporter that "Lydia" had gone into hiding under medical care due to shock at public attitudes, and that they knew no maharajah.
 It is not known whether the pressure of this publicity incited the Sultan to announce an engagement in May, 1938.